mars0i/majure/README.md

 ### 3:

 Starting from experiment 3, replaces StudentsWithUI.java with StudentsWithUI.clj.
 This is an all-Clojure version of the students app.
-In this version I used `proxy` as well as `gen-class` to create Java classes in Clojure.
+In this version I used Clojure's `proxy` as well as `gen-class` in order to create Java classes.

 -------------------------